Mambo-Token/MamboLaunchPad/Projects/Kenobi.md

 It was created on November 2, 2024, after the cruel gov killed Peanut the famous yt squirrel. (see picture below).

-$Kenobi the Squirrel stand for exposing and ending government and burocracy tyranny and cruelties and bring government criminals into jail forever.
+$Kenobi the Squirrel stands for exposing and ending government and burocracy tyranny and cruelties and bring government criminals into jail forever.
 Government has nothing to search in our homes.
-If you love Freedom - then buy some $Kenobi and support this grass root community movement.
+If you love Freedom - then buy some $Kenobi and support this memecoin grass root community movement.

 ## Tokenomics
 Total supply: 83160